osmosis-labs/assetlists/LISTING.md

 ### Upgrade Asset to Verified Status (permissioned)

 #### Qualification Criteria
- - Nearly all assets can become verified once validation has passed and basic requirements have been met, except those that:
-   - Show signs of being a scam, or the team showing nefarious behaviour(, e.g., evidence of rug-pull or pump-n-dump), or
+ - Nearly all assets can become Verified once validation has been completed and the requirements have been met, except those that show signs of being a scam, or the team showing nefarious behaviour(, e.g., evidence of rug-pull, pump-n-dump, or an extremely small user distribution)
-   - No pool exists that contains at least $1k USD-worth of liquidity of the asset
  - Constituents of Alloyed Assets automatically qualify.

 #### Requirements